University of Stamford: Brazenose Hall

 The only name on the list of scholars at the inquisition in 1335 given further description is "Philippus le manciple atte Brasenose".
-Leach and Madan take this to mean that a Brasenose Hall existed in Stamford as part of the nascent university; presumably formed by scholars from Brasenose Hall, Oxford, whose site would later become Brasenose College, Oxford.
+Arthur Francis Leach and Falconer Madan take this to mean that a Brasenose Hall existed in Stamford as part of the nascent university; presumably formed by scholars from Brasenose Hall, Oxford, whose site would later become Brasenose College, Oxford.

 Leach identifies this hall with a building known as Brazenose Hall or "The College", on St Paul's Street, Stamford; though there is no other evidence of use of this name before 1559, when a lease mentions "a messuage called Brassen Nose in St. Paul’s [parish], with all houses, barns, stables and other buildings".
-Oxford antiquary Brian Twyne visited the site in 1617, and recorded that the building carried the name of Brasenose, and had 'a fair refectory therein' and 'a great gate and a wicket; upon which wicket is a face or head of old cast brass with a ring through the nose thereof'.
+Oxford antiquary Anthony Wood, writing in the 17th century, recorded that the building carried the name of Brasenose or Brasen nose, and had 'a fair refectory therein' and 'a great gate and a wicket; upon which wicket is a face or head of old cast brass with a ring through the nose thereof'.

 This medieval building, having fallen into disrepair, was demolished in 1688, leaving a gate identified as dating from the early 14th century and bearing an ancient brass knocker.
-It was replaced with a house known as Brazenose Hall, or The College, which became the town workhouse before being demolished in 1822.
+Materials from the old building were used to construct a house on the site known as Brazenose Hall, or The College, which became the town workhouse before being demolished in 1822.
 The site, including the gate, then became the garden of the adjoining early 18th-century house, which took on the name "Brazenose House".

-In 1890, Brasenose College, Oxford purchased the house in order to obtain the knocker.
+In 1890, Brasenose College, Oxford purchased the house in order to obtain the knocker, which was suggested to be the original Oxford 'brazen nose', removed to Stamford by 14th century Brasenose Hall scholars when they joined the University of Stamford.
 The knocker, which was assessed as dating from the 12th century, was removed from the gate and is now mounted above the high table in the college's dining hall in Oxford; a replica was placed on the gateway in Stamford in 1961.

-The site, including the 18th-century house, was leased for a time to the private Brazenose School for Girls, then in 1929 was purchased by Stamford School and became part of the school site, giving its name to one of the school's senior houses.
+The site, including the 18th-century house, was leased by the Oxford college to the private Brazenose School for Girls, then in 1929 was purchased by Stamford School and became part of the school site, giving its name to one of the school's senior houses.
 The "Site of Brazenose College" is a scheduled monument and the gate and retaining walls of the college are Grade I listed.